DerploidEntertainment/UnityUtil/src/Logging/Unity.Extensions.Logging/README.md

 ```

 The name of the scope property is `UnityHierarchyName` by default.
-You might want a different property name, e.g., to save a few bytes with shorter property names in your production logs.
+You might want to change the property name, e.g., to avoid collisions with property names added by other libraries,
+or if you wanted to save a few bytes with shorter property names in your production logs.
 You can change the property name like so:

 ```cs